elcicd/el-CICD-docs/tutorial.md

 # el-CICD Tutorial

 It is strongly suggested that new users to el-CICD work through this tutorial.
-This will demonstrate most of the requirements and features of the el-CICD system.
-Hands on learning is the best type of education.
+This will demonstrate most of the requirements and features of the el-CICD system from setup through the different usage scenarios you'll use as part of your software development lifecycle (SDLC).
+Hands on learning is always the best type of education.

-#### Preamble
+## Preamble

 This document is part of the el-CICD project, a CICD system for the OKD Container Platform